syncfusion/ej2-react-docs/src/treegrid/treegrid/data-binding.md

 * Local data
 * Remote data

+To get start quickly with Data Binding, you can check on this video:

+`youtube:6XtJbCG8wAU`

 ## Local Data

 In Local Data binding, data source for rendering the TreeGrid control is retrieved from the same application locally.